hotwilson/ship/README.md

 referencing a database in mlab.
 These all offer free (or nearly free) usage options.

+The sequence of tasks to establish such an automated pipeline is illustrated in the diagram below.

 <a name="Pipelines"></a>

 ## Automating the Pipeline #

 ![ci pipeline node v01-20160729-650x352-i11](https://cloud.githubusercontent.com/assets/300046/17262747/87bc735c-559a-11e6-87d3-ae26d57c2884.jpg)

+Manual tasks are listed above the blue box representing the Jenkins CI server.

 <strong>Details of tasks to achieve the above is currently being actively updated.</strong>